Speech etiquette examples from life and literature. Formulas and typical situations of speech etiquette and communication

 Is that you?!

-However, you should know: if a man and a woman meet, then the man must wait until the woman extends her hand to shake, otherwise he only makes a slight bow,
+However, you should know: if a man and a woman meet, the man must wait until the woman extends her hand to shake, otherwise he only makes a slight bow,

 Man - woman;

-Younger (youngest) in age - older (older);
+Younger (younger) in age - older (elder);

-The youngest woman - a man who is much older than her;
+A younger woman - a man who is much older than her;

 Junior in position - senior;

-Wish: All the best (good) to you!
+Wish: All the best to you!
 Goodbye;

 Three situations are most typical: 1) solemn; 2) mournful; 3) working, business.